-The online application for the 2020 Dr. Jacob Bolotin Awards is now open.
-Application materials must be received by April 15, 2020.

-Applicants for the Dr. Jacob Bolotin Awards must demonstrate exemplary leadership and extraordinary accomplishments in improving the lives of blind people in the United States.

-NOW READS: The online application for the 2020 Dr. Jacob Bolotin Awards is now open.
-Application materials must be received by April 15, 2020.
+The online application for the 2020 Dr. Jacob Bolotin Awards is now closed.
+Application materials were due April 15, 2020.

 Applicants for the Dr. Jacob Bolotin Awards must demonstrate exemplary leadership and extraordinary accomplishments in improving the lives of blind people in the United States.